 Black and White Labradoodle (Tuxedo Labradoodle)

-The Black and White Labradoodle is regularly called the Tuxedo Labradoodle due to the black and white coloring.
+The Black and White Labradoodle is regularly called the Tuxedo Labradoodle due to its black and white coloring.
 However, a Tuxedo Labradoodle has certain imprints that are not the same as the Black and White Labradoodle.
 For instance, the Tuxedo Labradoodle only has a white tummy and white legs.
-The rest of the body of the Tuxedo Labradoodle is black which includes the face and back.
+The rest of the body of the Tuxedo Labradoodle is black, which includes the face and back.

 To get a Black and White Labradoodle, a breeder has to get a white Labrador Retriever and a Parti Poodle to reproduce.
 They would have to expect the black and white Parti Poodle genetics to pass through to the offspring.
 This makes the Black and White Labradoodle very unique and difficult to breed.

 Sable Labradoodles are probably the most unique type of Labradoodle that you can get.
 Believe it or not, Sable Labradoodles are all black as a puppy and become cream or white as they age with some parts of their body still remaining black.
 As the Sable Labradoodle starts to age, the genetic qualities in the coat begin to fade, typically turning the body into a lighter color.
 Sable Labradoodles do tend to have black spots on their ears or other parts of their body even as they turn into a cream color.
 This is one of the most unique Labradoodle colors.